PhilipCRivera/PhilipCRivera/README.md

 ## I'm a UX/UI Designer, Software Developer, Karaoke Extraordinaire, and Digital Artist!!

-- 🌱 I’m currently living in the Bay Area
+- 🌱 I’m currently living in the Sacramento, CA
 - 👯 I’m looking forward to what my future holds
 - 🥅 2021 Goals: Make More Meaningful Connections
 - ⚡ Fun fact: I love watching Ghost Adventures and The Conjuring Series